-Much of the world’s herbs are found in countries other than the United States, because of more favorable climate conditions.
+Although California grows a number of herbs, much of the world’s supply is found in countries other than the United States, because of more favorable climate conditions.
 A prime example is Cyprus, ideal for growing several types of herbs for year-round availability.
 Most indigenous herbs grown on the island are exported.

 Types & Varieties

 For the purposes of this profile, we are concentrating on basil, chives, and mint.
 Within each type of herb, there are several varieties.
 Although cilantro and parsley are mentioned, they each have separate coverage with their own profiles in this reference guide.

 The traditional Sweet Basil, Ocimum basilicum, is the most popular of basil varieties often used in Italian dishes.

 Another popular type is Cinnamon Basil, a very spicy variety with shiny leaves and pink flowers which can be used in vinegars, jellies, and dried arrangements.

 Lettuce Leaf Basil, which has large, sweeter leaves, grows vigorously, and is excellent in salads, while Lemon Basil, which has a distinct lemon smell, is often used in salads, teas, and potpourri.

 Thai Basil, often used in Asian food preparation, has a licorice flavoring with purple stems and flowers.

 Chives are the smallest of the onion species native to the Mediterranean.
 They produce purple flowers and can often be found in perennial gardens.